jimniels/blog/_drafts/2017-01-07-timshel-designing-and-engineering-timshel-admin-events.md

 Timezone debaucle (tests failing every day about 7pm my time which i learned was when it hit midnight UTC.
 Those have got to be correlated.)

+I wrote the view layer while [damassi](http://damassi.github.io) worked on a lot of the plumbing and architecture (like wiring up API calls).

 DO A SPELL CHECK DUMMY!